codership/documentation/galeracluster/source/documentation/state-transfer.rst

   When all other stores are disabled, at least one page file remains present on disk.

-.. note:: For more information on parameters that control write-set caching, see the ``gcache.*`` parameters on :ref:`Galera Parameters <Galera Parameters>`.
+.. note:: For more information on parameters that control write-set caching, see the ``gcache.*`` parameters on :doc:`Galera Parameters <galera-parameters>`.

 Galera Cluster uses an allocation algorithm that attempts to store write-sets in the above order.
 That is, first it attempts to use permanent in-memory store.
 If there is not enough space for the write-set, it attempts to store to the permanent ring-buffer file.
 The page store always succeeds, unless the write-set is larger than the available disk space.